-The advice presented in this axiom is certainly taken up by those whom our Career Matchmakers identify as the most-marketable construction Superintendents.
+The advice presented in this axiom is certainly taken up by those with whom our career matchmaking team identify as the most-marketable construction superintendents.

 References for candidates who fit this description often tell us things such as: